keshavkumar143/DSA-practice/README.md

 - **ques14.java**
   - Odd and even positioned linked list nodes

+- **ques15.java**
+  - Deleting the particular value from the linkedlist

 - **ques16.java**
   - First and last occurance of a particular element in a String using Recursion